 Bob Proctor’s Big Opportunity

 Bob Proctor started an office cleaning business in Canada and then built up a multimillion dollar consulting business in both Canada and the US.
-He is now a business consultant, writer and motivational speaker in high demand.
-He tells a story about his first book, which he had written in longhand before the advent of personal computers.
+He went on to become a business consultant, writer and motivational speaker in high demand.
+He told a story about his first book, which he had written in longhand before the advent of personal computers.
 He had almost finished it when he discovered he had left the manuscript, his only copy, in the back of a taxi on one of his business trips.
 His wife tried to track it down, calling all the cab companies in the city, but no luck.
 It was gone.

 Proctor could have gotten angry about the loss.
 He could have given up on the whole book idea, which might have ended his speaking career before it began.
 Instead, he calmly told his wife that it was okay, he would just write the book over and make it better, which he did.
 When the book finally came out, his company had grown and he had also established his company in the US.
 Since had a bigger base of his own clients to offer it to, the book did much better than it would have if it had come out earlier.
 Because Proctor saw his “mistake” as an opportunity to do better, he ended up in a better place than he would have been if he had not made any mistake.